dpretet/axi-crossbar/doc/architecture.md

 can't issue ID bigger than `0x1F` which will mis-route completion back to it and route it to the agent 1.
 The core doesn't track such wrong configuration.

-Each slave is assigned into an address map (start address and end address) across the global memory map.
+Each slave is assigned into an address map (start & end address) across the global memory map.
 To route a request, the switching logic decodes the address to select the slave agent targeted and so the master interface to source.
 For instance, slave agent 0 could be mapped over the addresses `0x000` up to `0x0FF`.
 Next slave agent between `0x100` and `0x1FF`.
 The user must ensure the address mapping can be covered by the address bus width; the user needs to take care to configure correctly the mapping and avoid any address overlap between slaves which will lead to mis-routing.
-The core doesn't track such wrong configuration.
+The core doesn't track such wrong configurations.

 ## Switching Logic Architecture